Roman Chervinsky

-Roman Hryhorovych Chervinsky (Роман Григорович Червінський); born on 2 August 1974, is a Ukrainian military, counterintelligence officer, colonel of the Security Service of Ukraine (SBU), former head of the 5th Directorate of the Counterintelligence Department of the SBU, acting commander of the military unit of the Special Operations Forces of the Armed Forces of Ukraine (SSO).
+Roman Hryhorovych Chervinsky (Роман Григорович Червінський; born 2 August 1974) is a Ukrainian military and counterintelligence officer, colonel of the Security Service of Ukraine (SBU), former head of the 5th Directorate of the Counterintelligence Department of the SBU, acting commander of the military unit of the Special Operations Forces of the Armed Forces of Ukraine (SSO).

 Operations involving Chervinsky

-The elimination pro-Russian Ukrainians Pavlov Arsen Serhiyovych (call sign "Motorola") (2016) and Tolstykh Mykhailo Serhiyovych (call sign "Givi") (2017) in the occupied territory of Ukraine.
+Chervinsky was involved in the assassinations of Russian separatist military commanders Arsen Pavlov (better known by the nom de guerre "Motorola") in 2016 and Mikhail Tolstykh ("Givi") in 2017.

-Recruitment of Dryuk Svitlana Mykolaivna, deputy commander of the separatist 11th Regiment "Vostok" (call sign "Veterok") and her subsequent transfer from the occupied territory to the territory controlled by Ukraine (2019).
+He also oversaw the recruitment of Svitlana Mykolaivna Dryuk, deputy commander of the separatist 11th Regiment "Vostok" (nom de guerre "Veterok") and her subsequent transfer from the occupied territory to the territory controlled by Ukraine (2019).
 Dryuk stated that she was ready to testify in court about the presence of Russian troops in Donbas (2018).

-The capture, removal from the occupied city of Snizhne, Donetsk region, and transportation to Kyiv of pro-Russian militant Volodymyr Tsemakh, involved in the downing of Malaysia Airlines Flight 17 (MH17) near Donetsk (2019).
+The capture, removal from the occupied city of Snizhne, Donetsk Oblast, and transportation to Kyiv of pro-Russian militant Volodymyr Tsemakh, involved in the downing of Malaysia Airlines Flight 17 (MH17) near Donetsk (2019).
 He was an important witness for the Hague Tribunal.
 Kyiv handed the witness over to Moscow as part of a prisoner exchange.

-Ukrainian intelligence agents, disguised as a security company at Rosneft, managed to smuggle out of Russia dozens of key Wagner Group militants involved in war crimes in Ukraine.
-The special operation was supposed to end with a forced landing of the plane carrying the militants in Ukraine.
-But at the last moment, the intelligence agents met with the political leadership and "postponed" the operation.

 One of the most high-profile operations developed by Chervinsky was an attempt to lure and detain militants of the Russian private military company Wagner Group in Ukraine in the summer of 2020.
-Ukrainian intelligence officers, disguised as a security company for Rosneft, managed to smuggle 33 key militants involved in war crimes in Ukraine from Russia to Belarus.
-The special operation was supposed to end with the forced landing of the plane carrying the militants in Ukraine and the detention of the militants.
+Ukrainian intelligence officers, disguised as a security company for the Russian Rosneft, managed to smuggle 33 key militants allegedly involved in war crimes.
+The special operation was supposed to end with the forced landing of the plane carrying the militants in Ukraine and their detention.
 But at the last moment, the intelligence officers met with the Ukrainian political leadership and received an order to postpone the operation.
 Immediately after that, the Wagner members were arrested in Belarus and extradited to Russia.
 Chervinsky suggested that the failure of the operation occurred due to a leak of information from the Office of the President of Ukraine.

 The operation to seize a Russian Aerospace Forces aircraft, which was carried out at the initiative of the SBU and was coordinated with the leadership of the Armed Forces of Ukraine.
 The operation resulted in losses in the Armed Forces of Ukraine (2022).